javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 ![](rabbit-animal-object.png)

-So when `rabbit.hasOwnProperty` is called, the method `hasOwnProperty` is taken from `Object.prototype`.
-Why `hasOwnProperty` itself does not appear in `for..in` loop?
-The answer is simple: it's not enumerable just like all other properties of `Object.prototype`.
+Note, there's one funny thing.
+Where is the method `rabbit.hasOwnProperty` coming from?
+Looking at the chain we can see that the method is provided by `Object.prototype.hasOwnProperty`.
+In other words, it's inherited.

-As a take-away, let's remember that if we want inherited properties -- we should use `for..in`, and otherwise we can use other iteration methods or add the `hasOwnProperty` check.
+...But why `hasOwnProperty` does not appear in `for..in` loop, if it lists all inherited properties?
+The answer is simple: it's not enumerable.
+Just like all other properties of `Object.prototype`.
+That's why they are not listed.

 ## Summary